mttcrn/CSE-notes/digital-forensics-and-cybercrime.md

 1. Disconnect the media from the original system (if possibile).
 2. Connect the source media to analysis station, if possibile with a **write blocker**.
-3. Compute the hash of the source.&#x20;
+3. Compute the hash of the source.
 4. Copy the source.
 5. Compute the hashes of the source and the clone.
 6. Compare the three hashes.